Tokumei Kakarichō Tadano Hitoshi: TV drama

 Based on a comic by Kimio Yanagisawa, Tokumei Kakaricho Tadano Hitoshi is a story about salaried worker who leads a double life as inept manager at the company, but moonlights as a heavy for the chairman of the company, investigating corruption within and outside of the company.

 Jin Tadano (Katsunori Takahashi) is an assistant manager of operations department.
 Most people calls him Hitoshi Tadano because Jin can be read as Hitoshi, and this rhymes with Tadano Hito (an ordinary person).
 He pretends to be useless employee, but that's just a guise to hide his true function within the company.
 He's really like a ninja working for the chairman of the Denoudo corporation, always on a secret assignment to protect the people and the projects that the company is involved with.
 He is looked down by most of his fellow employees as useless oaf, but few girls likes him for who he is.
 This includes the secretary of the chairman Noriko Tsubouchi (Atsuko Sakurai), TV broadcaster Mayuko Shinmizu (Rieko Miura), and his coworker Kazue Yamabuki (Yuri Ebihara).

 In each episode he's involved in solving corruption, murder, kidnapping, and all sorts of problems the company and its clients gets involved with.
 The program is made for adult audience, and was aired during late night time slot.
 The theme and characters that appears in the story reflects this.
-There're humor, action, some sexuality, and intrigue that makes this an excellent drama series coming out of Japan.